simple12360/esp-test-tools-forked/docs/en/index.rst

         - --
         - --

-.. only:: not esp32 and not esp32s2 and not esp32c6 and not esp32h2
+.. only:: not esp8266 and not esp32 and not esp32s2 and not esp32c6 and not esp32h2

    .. list-table::
       :header-rows: 1